Nathaniel McLean: Chancellorsville

 After Second Bull Run, McLean and his regiments were posted in defense of Washington.
 Here, the Army of Virginia was discontinued (Pope would be sent to Minnesota for his failures), and the I Corps became Maj.
 Gen. Franz Sigel's XI Corps of the Army of the Potomac under Maj.
 Gen. George B. McClellan.
 As part of the XI Corps, the brigade stayed posted in Washington during the Battle of Antietam in September, and they were not called on to move again until December.
 At this point, McClellan had been replaced by Maj.
 Gen. Ambrose Burnside, who called the XI Corps to Fredericksburg, but kept them in reserve during the Battle of Fredericksburg in mid-December.
 Afterwards, McLean was put in charge of protecting a small town on the Northern Neck.

 By the next May, there had been some rearrangements in the Army of the Potomac, which was now under the control of Maj.
 Gen. Joseph Hooker.
 Hooker placed in command of the XI Corps Maj.
 Gen. Oliver O. Howard, because the latter had been angry he was passed over for command of the III Corps.
 Since March 10, McLean had grown popular with the men as commander of the First Division of the XI Corps, but Howard opted to replace him with Brig.
 Gen. Charles Devens, a New England man very much like Howard; McLean was relegated to brigade commander.
 As such, he found himself on the right flank of the Union battle line for the Battle of Chancellorsville.
 This would be the part of the line that Stonewall Jackson attacked with his famous Flank March.

 McLean was at corps headquarters with Devens when the attack happened (Howard had left the area, inexplicably escorting reinforcements to another part of the battlefield).
 As Confederates were approaching the Ohio Brigade's position, McLean implored Devens for orders to turn their front.
 Devens refused, possibly because he had been using brandy to dull the pain of a leg injury that occurred the previous day, when his horse ran him into a tree.
 As a result, the Ohio Brigade managed an impromptu defense, and even attempted a counterattack, before being driven back towards Chancellorsville.
 Devens was shot in the foot during the retreat, giving McLean command of the division again.
 They reformed on Mineral Springs Road, northeast of Chancellorsville and away from any fighting, with the rest of the XI Corps.

 Howard accepted no personal blame for the fiasco at Chancellorsville, and in his autobiography suggests that he thought it was entirely his corps's fault for running, not his.
 McLean, coincidentally, would be ordered west May 18.
 He was given a desk job, provost marshal general. under Burnside in the Department of the Ohio.
+McLean was relocated back to his home of Cincinnati.
+As provost marshal, he dealt with prisoners-of-war and "citizen-prisoners" who applied to take oaths of allegiance to the United States.